orbitmines/archive/projects/Project - Research towards Designs (2024-2025).md

 	- Needs a good alternative if it's not possible rn
 - Using AI and joysticks for word typing to move across a usual keyboard?
 How about less usual inputs, like repeated Q.s?
 RIght trigger + Right stick for where to start, left trigger for a movement.
 First entry is difficult, repeats is easier.
 Or quickly typing 1234567890
 	- Disamiguation of manby options necessary?
 Left trigger up/down
+- Space of keyboard to target input to allow easy internationalization
+- Allow with voice to spell out
 - X call property
 - Square, call method